cosmos/interchain-security/docs/testing.md

 ## Differential Tests (WIP)

-[Differential tests](./tests/difference/) is similar to e2e tests, but they compare the system state to an expected state generated from a model implementation.
-The implementation uses a model written in TypeScript
+[Differential tests](./tests/difference/) is similar to integration tests, but they compare the system state to an expected state generated from a model implementation.

 ## End-to-End (E2E) Tests